 Canada has a robust, highly diversified, mixed economy that has made it one of the world’s wealthiest nations.
 The second-largest country on Earth in terms of landmass, Canada is rich in natural resources.
 As a result, primary industries play a major role in our economy.

 In British Columbia, forestry industries are very important.
 In fact, Canada is the world’s leading exporter of wood, pulp, and paper products.
 In Alberta, the oil and gas industry is fuelling an economic boom, attracting entrepreneurs from all over.

 Mining adds substantially to the prosperity of Ontario, which exports a wide variety of chemicals and minerals Quebec, Canada’s biggest province, is home to Hydro-Québec, the world’s largest hydroelectricity generating company which powers the Quebec economy, and beyond, with its vast reservoirs of clean, renewable energy.

 Our manufacturing industries are often in the business of transforming the products of nearby natural resources.
 They are responsible for most of our exports and help drive our regional economies.

-Cars, trucks, vehicle parts and other transportation equipment make up the largest part of our manufacturing sector.
-And while we trade in a great deal of manufactured goods with other nations, especially the United States, trade between provinces is very strong.
+Cars, trucks, vehicle parts, and other transportation equipment make up the largest part of our manufacturing sector.
+And while we trade in plenty of manufactured goods with other nations, especially the United States, trade between provinces is very strong.